Period ended 30 September 2018

-For the first half of 2018, the Matthews Asia Focus Fund fell -7.33% while its benchmark, the MSCI All Country Asia ex Japan Index, returned -4.65%.
-For the quarter ending 30 June, the Fund returned -4.16% compared to the benchmark return of -5.31% over the same period.
+For the quarter ending 30 September 2018, the Matthews Asia Focus Fund returned -3.65% while its benchmark, the MSCI All Country Asia ex Japan Index, returned -1.45%.

 Performance Contributors and Detractors:

-In addition, our holdings in the consumer staples sector contributed positively.
-Heineken Malaysia, a leader in Malaysia's premium beer segment, performed strongly as it delivered above-market growth and benefited from the new government's policies.
-Meanwhile, shares of Singaporean supermarket chain Sheng Siong Group gained as it offered earnings certainty amid market volatility with its store network optimization and defensive operating cash flow.
+In addition, our holdings in the telecommunication services and consumer staples sectors contributed positively as the market volatility increased.
+Singaporean supermarket chain Sheng Siong Group outperformed as it offered earnings certainty with its store network optimization and defensive operating cash flow.

 Notable Portfolio Changes: